Models with Modular Data Pipelines#

 An input pipeline typically serves the purpose of answering the following questions:

-It might be necessary to process the data before we can use it and extract data from it.
+It might be necessary to process the data before we can use it and extract meaningful features from it.
 We may need to filter or clean the data; we may need to establish a usable representation from raw data (e.g. convert a string-based representation of a date into a proper data structure); or we may need to infer/impute missing data.

 Different models can require different representations of the same data.
 For example, some models might require all features to be numeric, thus requiring categorical features to be encoded, while others might work better with the original representation.
 Furthermore, some models might work better with numerical features normalised or scaled in a certain way while it makes no difference to others.
 We can address these requirements by adding model-specific transformations.